 Almost anything can be copied or outsmarted.
 There is one factor, however, that remains constant and is growing more important than ever in terms of competitive strength; culture.

 In 2014, the Merriam-Webster dictionary announced “culture” as the word of the year.
 In 2015 and 2016, we witnessed a powerful shift of focus from business strategy to organizational culture with the latter heavily endorsed by the likes of giants such as Google, Apple and Facebook (Leaderonomics 2016).
 In 2013, Gallup revealed research that proved an increase in business outcomes by 240% when organizations deepened its culture- and engagement efforts.

 “Toxic culture kills more businesses than recessions” says Steven L Blue, CEO and president of Miller Ingenuity.
 “If you’re not intentional about your culture from the very start, it can quickly become a major liability instead of an asset, like what happened to Amazon in 2016 or Uber more recently,” says Greg Besner, former Goldman Sachs/Zappos.
 Further, he states, “culture can’t be delegated to the HR department, it has to be a top down, bottom up, across-the-board, no exceptions, everyone’s involved initiative.”

 Culture will establish coincidentally (good or bad) unless four factors are considered;

 - Choose the right managers.
-Behaviors of managers have a huge impact on behavior of all other employees.
+Behaviours of managers have a huge impact on behaviour of all other employees.
 Victory can be achieved if managers listen attentively, speak for clarity and act in unity.
 As Blue says, “If your top managers ignore the values, then the rest of the organization will”.

 - Hire the right people.
 Choose those who prove during the hiring process that they will in fact contribute positively to demonstrating the values and strengthening the culture.
 This provides a solid foundation; if you do the opposite, it can damage the culture severely.